Prompting, stimulus control, error correction:

 Wednesday, October 11, 2017 10:00 am- 12:00 pm eastern ABACAccess5

-This event is FREE for the general public.
-For those that want continuing education credits please select continuing education when you add the webinar to your cart..
+This event was FREE for the general public.
+For those that want a certificate of completion for continuing education credits please purchase the discounted CEs..
 This event is being offered at the discounted ABACGives price of $50 for two Type II CEUs.

 Learning Objectives: At the end of this event participants should be able to: